emu-russia/pureikyubu/README.md

 The user interface will most likely be rewritten as a Managed C# application.
 In the meantime, it's just like a piece of code from version 0.10.

+## Third-party code

+I try not to use third-party libraries without special need.

 ## Why "Dolwin"?

 Dolwin was originally stands for "Nintendo *Dol*phin Emulator for *Win*dows" (Dolphin is GameCube codename).